idena-network/idena-docs/docs/developer/node/smart-contracts-methods.md

 ## `contract_terminate` and `contract_estimateTerminate` methods

-Method `contract_terminate` creates `TerminateTx` transaction to terminate the smart contract.
-Use `contract_estimateTerminate` method to estimates gas consumption of the `contract_terminate` transaction.
+Method `contract_terminate` creates [`TerminateContractTx`](./smart-contracts#3-terminatecontracttx) transaction to terminate the contract.
+Use `contract_estimateTerminate` method to estimates gas consumption of the future `TerminateContractTx` transaction.

 **Parameters:**

 - `from`: sender address
-- `contract`: smart contract address
+- `contract`: contract address
-- `args`: dynamic list of parameters relevant to specified smart contract's method
+- `args`: dynamic list of parameters relevant to specified contract's method

 **Example:**